Rock Climbing: 10 of the Best UK Locations for Beginners and Experts

 Craig Y Longridge

-This gruelling crag is well-known amongst locals for its excellent bouldering and difficult navigation, located in the heart of Lancashire.
+This gruelling crag is well-known amongst locals for its excellent bouldering and difficult navigation.
+It’s located in the heart of Lancashire.

-Although it doesn’t achieve much height, this crag is very long and overhanging for most of its length, making it a test of both skill and strength for those climbers with a bit more experience.
+Although it doesn’t achieve much height, this crag is very long and overhanging for most of its length.
+This makes it a test of both skill and strength for those climbers with a bit more experience.

 Not only is this impressive limestone formation popular with film crews, but you’ll also find lots of climbers traversing its face on a sunny day.